-The CRCG&HR Committee has responsibility for the succession planning process for the CEO and the other executive officers.
+In accordance with its mandate, the CRCG&HR Committee has responsibility for the succession planning process for the CEO and the other executive officers.

-The Board assesses, with input from the CRCG&HR Committee, the need to fill potential vacancies whether arising through retirement or otherwise and whether qualified internal candidates are identified to fill such vacancies on an immediate and longer-term basis.
+The Board assesses, with input from the CRCG&HR Committee, the need to fill potential vacancies whether arising through retirement or otherwise and whether qualified internal candidates are identified to fill such vacancies in these offices on an immediate and longer-term basis.
+During the year ended December 31, 2021 ("fiscal 2021"), an external search was conducted for the replacement of the Vice President & Chief Risk Officer.
 The Board meets periodically with members of the senior management team through their participation in meetings and presentations to the Board, at the annual strategic planning session and through informal meetings throughout the year.
 Such meetings provide the opportunity for Board members to get to know the senior management team of the Corporation and assess their executive leadership potential.
 Executive assessments are also performed and development opportunities are identified which together form part of the talent management process at the executive level.